rzeldent/esp32-smartdisplay/README.md

 To produce "real" audio connect the internal 8 bits D2A converter in the ESP32.
 Because the speaker is connected to GPIO26, this is the DAC2 (Left Channel).

 >[!TIP]
 >Make sure the I2S connection is only to the LEFT channel.
+GPIO25, the right channel, is connected on some boards to the GT911 touch controller and creates strange results.

 The audio is a bit distorted.
 [HexeguitarDIY](https://github.com/hexeguitar/ESP32_LCD_PIO) has a fix for that by changing the resistor values to prevent distortion.
 [![HexeguitarDIY Audio mod](https://img.youtube.com/vi/6JCLHIXXVus/0.jpg)](https://www.youtube.com/watch?v=6JCLHIXXVus)